nissandjac/sprat/README.md

 ### Issues with the current assessment

 The current sprat model originated in the 2018(?) sprat benchmark.
+In the last couple of years there has been some issues with the model leading to ad-hoc fixes in order to

+#### Survey power law

 In the past years the model has had convergence issues, particularly with the maximum gradient being above an acceptable level.
 The issue has been solved by taking the 0-group from the Q1 survey and scaling it differently than the other surveys. $smsR$ does not internally scale the surveys, so this method does not change that issue.
 The core of the issue lies elsewhere; there is large confounding between the parameter